Arizona vs. Florida Atlantic Predictions, College Basketball BetMGM Promo Codes, & Picks - December 23

 Arizona Performance Insights

-- The Wildcats' +246 scoring differential (outscoring opponents by 24.6 points per game) is a result of scoring 92.3 points per game (second in college basketball) while allowing 67.7 per contest (107th in college basketball).
+- The Wildcats average 92.3 points per game (second in college basketball) while allowing 67.7 per outing (105th in college basketball).
+They have a +246 scoring differential overall and outscore opponents by 24.6 points per game.

-- Arizona pulls down 44.3 rebounds per game (eighth in college basketball) while conceding 29.7 per contest to its opponents.
-It outrebounds opponents by 14.6 boards per game.
+- The 44.3 rebounds per game Arizona averages rank seventh in college basketball, and are 14.6 more than the 29.7 its opponents grab per contest.

-- Arizona hits 7.8 three-pointers per game (155th in college basketball), while its opponents have made 8 on average.
+- Arizona knocks down 7.8 three-pointers per game (152nd in college basketball) compared to its opponents' 8.
+It shoots 37.7% from deep while its opponents hit 32% from long range.

-- The Wildcats rank 12th in college basketball with 107.9 points scored per 100 possessions, and 13th in college basketball defensively with 79.2 points conceded per 100 possessions.

-- Arizona has won the turnover battle by 1.8 turnovers per game, committing 12.8 (260th in college basketball play) while forcing 14.6 (46th in college basketball).
+- Arizona wins the turnover battle by 1.8 per game, committing 12.8 (261st in college basketball) while its opponents average 14.6.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.